SpaceTeam/pnid_houbolt/README.md

 * `style=`
   * `=text` - Simply displays the value as a text output (basically a copy of the value output in the PnID itself)
   * `=external` - Inserts an iframe into the popup.
 Needs additional keys to be set. *Worth noting: the external display type for popups is the only popup element type that can also contain information in the custom config, see further below for more information on that.*
     * `source=` - Either set a fully qualified URL or a path.
-If it's a valid URL (with scheme identifier, FQDN, etc) it will *replace* the value of the global `externalSourceDefault` key in the [default config](#default-config), if it's a path it will be *appended* to it. *Can be either omitted or set to "undefined" if no specification is needed or if it will be specified in the [custom config](#custom-config)*.
+If it's a valid URL (with scheme identifier, FQDN, etc) it will *replace* the value of the global `externalSourceDefault` key in the [default config](#default-config), if it's a path it will be *appended* to it. *Can be either omitted or set to "null" if no specification is needed or if it will be specified in the [custom config](#custom-config)*.
     * `autoID=` - If set to `true`, appends the popupID (which is either the value reference or action reference of the parent element) to the source path.
 Allows individually 'unique' URLs without needing to manually set the URL for each element in the config.
 Can be omitted which will cause it to default to `false`.
     * `width=` - Width of the iframe.
 Can be omitted and defaults to 300px.
     * `height=` - Height of the iframe.
 Can be omitted and defaults to 200px.